Controller Implementation¶

 CNOID_IMPLEMENT_SIMPLE_CONTROLLER_FACTORY(SR1MinimumController)

-This allows the common library files (dynamic links) compiled from source to be usable as an actual controller in the form of a SimpleController item.
+This allows the shared (dynamic link) library file compiled from this source to be used as an actual controller from the Simple Controller item.

 Note

-IO object¶
+IO Object¶

 Body* body()

-Returns the body object used for input/output.
+Returns the Body object for input/output.

 std::string optionString() const